Sino-Roman relations: Human remains

-In 2010, mitochondrial DNA was used to identify that a partial skeleton found in a Roman grave from the 1st or 2nd century AD in Vagnari, Italy, had East Asian ancestry on his mother's side.
+In 2010, mitochondrial DNA was used to identify that a partial skeleton found in a Roman cemetery from the 1st or 2nd century AD in Vagnari, Italy, had East Asian ancestry on his mother's side.
+Evidence indicated that he was not originally from Italy, and was a slave or worker in the area.
+However, although they are examples of Eurasian contacts, they were not a Chinese population, but were of Paleo-Siberian descent.

 A 2016 analysis of archaeological finds from Southwark in London, the site of the ancient Roman city Londinium in Roman Britain, suggests that two or three skeletons from a sample of twenty-two dating to the 2nd to the 4th centuries AD are of Asian ancestry, and possibly of Chinese descent.
-The assertion is based on forensics and the analysis of skeletal facial features.
+The assertion is based on forensics and the analysis of skeletal facial features (the "Looks Chinese" method).
 The discovery has been presented by Dr Rebecca Redfern, curator of human osteology at the Museum of London.
 No DNA analysis has yet been done, the skull and tooth samples available offer only fragmentary pieces of evidence, and the samples that were used were compared with the morphology of modern populations, not ancient ones.